Knowledge Centre

 The composition of the States Assembly

-Prior to the 2022 election the elected members comprised the constables of each of the Island’s 12 parishes, eight senators elected on an Island-wide basis and 27 deputies elected by constituencies based on parishes.
-Two main deficiencies were apparent with this system –
+Prior to the 2022 election and with effect from the 2026 election, the elected members comprise the constables of each of the Island’s 12 parishes, senators elected on an Island-wide basis, and deputies elected by constituencies based on parishes.
+As members of the Assembly, constables, senators and deputies are equal in that each member has one vote and each is able to be a minister.
+However, in practice there are differences –

-- A single chamber parliament with three different types of members is by any standards unusual.
+- A single chamber parliament with three different types of members is, by any standards, unusual.

 Table 1 Constituencies for Deputy prior to the 2022 election